Sinceretear/Sinceretear/README.md

 - WGU: 60%
 - 😄 Pronouns: He / Him
 - 👯 I’m looking to collaborate on ...
 Ecommerce applications
 - 🤔 I’m looking for help with ...
+Leetcode.
 <!--
 **Sinceretear/Sinceretear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.